The Thames Valley Kings Wheelchair BasketBall club

 We at the Thames Valley Kings Wheelchair Basketball Club have a level playing field for both able and disabled bodied individuals.
 We try our hardest to be the most friendly, open and inclusive club we can be and as such, we will welcome people of all abilities, starting from the age of 8!
 As we run both a junior league level and adult development teams, we also do not have an upper-age level.

-Due to unique coaching method which is very much athlete-centred by a fully qualified nationality recognised Level 2 coach who during her working life is a occupational therapist, meaning our coaching is adapted to individual's needs, comfort and goals.
+Due to unique coaching method which is very much athlete-centred by fully qualified nationality recognised Level 2 coaches who is headed up by a head coach who during her working life is a occupational therapist, meaning our coaching is adapted to individual's needs, comfort and goals.
 This means that if you want to play for fun, we'll play for fun, if you want to develop your skills so we can compete , we'll do that too!
 Overall we aim to develop independent learners in a fun, team-based environment.

 We are always undergoing club development and we aim to become a more recognized club and to give our players, their family and their friends the best experience possible when they come train and play ball with us.

-British Wheelchair Basketball (BWB) organise The Lord Taveners supported Junior league which is split into into three regions, South, Central and North.
-There is a different layouts for junior players to participate depending on age, the under 15s use 8ft Baskets and under 19s, use 10ft baskets
+British Wheelchair Basketball (BWB) organise The Lord Taveners supported Junior league which is split into into three rounds for competitors between the ages of 13-18.

-Our Division 3 Team are currently in it's first season in Division 3 South West, after spending two seasons in Division 4 (the Development League of British Wheelchair Basketball).
+Our Division 3 Team are currently in it's 3rd season for Division 3 South West

 As with all sport clubs, The Thames Valley Kings has a small management committee which heads the club’s management and administrative structure.
 They meet regularly, making decisions, recommendations, coordinate and plan ahead